+General Options

-- Hardware Edge Smoothing uses the video card to reduce the jagged appearance of angled surface edges, producing cleaner lines.
+• Hardware Edge Smoothing uses the video card to reduce the jagged appearance of angled surface edges, producing cleaner lines.
 The higher the smoothing effect, the longer the rendering time.
-See "Edge Smoothing" on page 320. - The 3D connexion [®] 3D Mouse and Gamepad settings affect how 3D mice and gamepads function in Perspective 3D views.
-See "3D connexion ® 3D Mice" on page 308. - Select Navigate about Camera to center mouse movement about the location of the camera. - Select Navigate about Camera Focal Point to center mouse movement about the location of the camera's focal point.
-See "To create a camera view" on page 305. - The Troubleshooting settings can be used to troubleshoot performance in 3D views. - Uncheck Use Enhanced Lighting to disable most lighting effects in Rendering Techniques that support lighting.
+See Edge Smoothing on page 405.

+2 3Dconnexion® 3D Mouse and Gamepad

+See 3Dconnexion® 3D Mice on page 389.

+- Select Navigate about Camera to center mouse movement about the location of the camera. - Select Navigate about Camera Focal Point to center mouse movement about the location of the camera's focal point.
+See To create a camera view on page 384.

+3 Troubleshooting

+- Uncheck Use Enhanced Lighting to disable most lighting effects in Rendering Techniques that support lighting.
 This box is checked by default and should only be unchecked for troubleshooting purposes.
 It may become unchecked automatically if the program detects a problem with your video card.
+See System Requirements. - Uncheck Enable GPU Ray Tracing to disable enhanced shadow and ambient occlusion quality in 3D views that support these effects.
+This box is checked by default and should only be unchecked for troubleshooting purposes.
+If this option is disabled, it is not supported on the system.
+See Rendering Tips on page 404.
-See "OpenGL and Hardware" on page 303.

-When Texture Compression is checked, material textures are compressed so that less video memory is required when a 3D view is generated.
-Texture Compression takes time, however, so view generation will typically be slower.
+- In the Windows version of the software, the Enable Diagnostics (Requires Restart) option makes it possible for information about certain errors to be collected.
+Restarting with Diagnostics enabled will degrade program performance and should only be done when requested Chief Architect Technical Support.
+See Contacting Technical Support on page 505. - When Texture Compression is checked, material textures are compressed so that less video memory is required when a 3D view is generated.
+Texture Compression takes time, however, so view generation will typically be slower. - If you encounter problems when printing a very large file, you can try checking Manage GPU Residency.
+This option is unchecked by default and should only be checked for troubleshooting of printing issues.
+See Printing on page 493.

-Video Card Status Panel
+VIDEO CARD STATUS PANEL

-The VIDEO CARD STATUS panel displays information about your video card, including the vendor and whether the minimum required OpenGL version is supported.
-See "OpenGL and Hardware" on page 303.
+The VIDEO CARD STATUS panel displays information about your video card, including the vendor and whether it supports the software's minimum requirements.
+See System Requirements.